Pragya Panthi,

 Abstract

-Menstrual health is a mirror to women’s reproductive health.
-Proper understanding of menstrual pattern helps speculate womens’ overall health.
-Menstrual period is vital as it forms the base of regeneration of endometrium and concerns with initiation of follicular growth ultimately building the foundation for a healthy offspring.
-Ayurveda describes various unique regimen for females.
-Adherence to these regimen helps prevent as well as manage growing menstrual disorders and infertility along with upliftment of reproductive as well as overall health.
-The search was conducted on electronic databases such as PubMed, ScienceDirect and Google Scholar to explore published literatures with the keywords “nutrition”, “menstruation”, “reproductive health”, and “Ayurveda” in different combinations.
-The studies were screened for eligibility on the basis of their relevance.
-Also, classical texts of Ayurveda and other ancient texts were explored to screen relevant information.
-Only consumption of nutritious food doesn’t suffice nutritional needs; it requires good Agni (digestive/metabolic factors) for its absorption and assimilation.
-Food habits suggested in Rajaswala Paricharya (menstrual regimen) like Havisya (a combination of ghee, Shali rice and milk) helps to keep Agni in balance and promotes stability.
-Garbhini (pregnant) and Sutika (puerpera) regimen, Pathya-apathya (un/wholesome) for different diseased conditions are advised in texts of Ayurveda.
-Apart from these, individual Prakriti (body constitution) and Vikriti (pathological state) can also be taken into consideration while planning the diet regimen of the female throughout the month or as per phases of menstrual cycle.
-Age wise food regimen can be planned as per the physiologic need of the female in different stages of life.
-Ayurveda offers a wide scope of food regimens that can be planned not just during the menstrual period but for the prevention as well as management of diseased conditions and also for promotion of women’s reproductive and overall health.
+Menstrual health is a reflection of a woman’s reproductive health.
+A proper understanding of menstrual patterns helps in assessing women’s overall health.
+The menstrual period is a vital process involving endometrial regeneration and the initiation of follicular growth, which ultimately builds the foundation for a healthy offspring.
+Ayurveda describes various unique regimens for women.
+Adherence to these regimens helps prevent and manage growing menstrual disorders and infertility, along with the enhancement of reproductive and overall health.
+The search was conducted on electronic databases, such as PubMed, ScienceDirect, and Google Scholar, to explore published literature with the keywords “nutrition,” “menstruation,” “reproductive health,” and “Ayurveda” in different combinations.
+The studies were screened for eligibility based on their relevance.
+Additionally, classical texts of Ayurveda and other ancient texts were explored for relevant information.
+The consumption of nutritious food alone does not suffice nutritional needs; it requires optimal Agni (digestive/metabolic factors) for its absorption and assimilation.
+Food habits suggested in Rajaswala Paricharya (menstrual regimen), such as Havisya (a combination of ghee, Shali rice, and milk), help to keep Agni in balance and promote stability.
+Regimens for pregnant (Garbhini) and puerperal (Sutika) women, along with guidelines on wholesome and unwholesome diets (Pathya-apathya) for various diseases, are advised in Ayurvedic texts.
+Apart from these, individual Prakriti (body constitution) and Vikriti (pathological state) can also be taken into consideration while planning the diet regimen for a woman throughout the month or according to the phases of the menstrual cycle.
+Age-wise food regimens can be planned as per the physiologic needs of a woman in different stages of life.
+Ayurveda offers a wide scope of food regimens that can be planned not just during the menstrual period but also for the prevention and management of diseased conditions and for the promotion of women’s reproductive and overall health.

 Keywords: Nutrition, Menstruation, Reproduction, Ayurveda, Rajaswala Paricharya.